-The value of pub franchising runs far beyond the profit margins, Dave Price, head of franchise operations at Marston’s, says
+The value of pub franchising runs far beyond the profit margins, says Dave Price of Marston’s

 The great British pub is an institution unlike any other.
 In quiet country villages, busy urban sprawls and everywhere in between, the pub is a place where a community can come together, relax and enjoy a drink.

 Naturally, serving great beer is fundamental, but the modern local might equally be known as a good restaurant or the place to grab a quick coffee.